 Donna Druchunas began her career as a technical writer for large corporations such as Pyxis, Hewlett Packard, Fujitsu, Top Gun Fighter Weapons School, and a few other small companies.
-She then worked for Medialab (a small software company) out of her home.
+She then worked for Medialab (a small software company) out of her home in Colorado.
 At Medialab Donna wrote copy and manuals for software.

 With over 25 years experience in technical writing, she has carried her knowledge over to the knitting world, writing patterns and developing books for fellow knitters.
 Her second book, Arctic Lace (about a knitting co-op in Alaska), is a smashing hit and has been in publication since 2004.
 After working with large knitting publishers, Donna has decided to try her hand at self-publishing.

 She has made several trips to Western and Eastern Europe seeking out the international history of knitting.
 Currently (2019) she & her husband take 15-17 knitters to the Eastern European country of Lithuania every two years to meet with fellow knitters and see the sites in Lithuania.